Humanities: In liberal arts education

-The Commission on the Humanities and Social Sciences 2013 report "The Heart of the Matter" supports the notion of a broad "liberal arts education", which includes study in disciplines from the natural sciences to the arts as well as the humanities.
+The Commission on the Humanities and Social Sciences 2013 report, "The Heart of the Matter", supports the notion of a broad "liberal arts education" that includes study in disciplines ranging from the natural sciences to the arts and the humanities.

 Many colleges provide such an education; some require it.
 The University of Chicago and Columbia University were among the first schools to require an extensive core curriculum in philosophy, literature, and the arts for all students.
 Other colleges with nationally recognized, mandatory programs in the liberal arts are Fordham University, St. John's College, Saint Anselm College and Providence College.
 Prominent proponents of liberal arts in the United States have included Mortimer J. Adler and E. D. Hirsch, Jr.

 As a major

 In 1950, 1.2% of Americans aged 22 had earned a degree in the humanities.
 By 2010, this figure had risen to 2.6%.
 This represents a doubling of the number of Americans with degrees in the humanities over a 60-year period.
 The increase in the number of Americans with humanities degrees is in part due to the overall rise in college enrollment in the United States.
 In 1940, 4.6% of Americans had a four-year degree, but by 2016, this figure had risen to 33.4%.
 This means that the total number of Americans with college degrees has increased significantly, resulting in a greater number of people with degrees in the humanities as well.
 The proportion of degrees awarded in the humanities has declined in recent decades, even as the overall number of people with humanities degrees has increased.
-In 1954, 36% of Harvard undergraduates majored in the humanities, but in 2012, only 20% took that course of study.
+In 1954, 36% of Harvard undergraduates majored in the humanities, but in 2012, only 20% did so.
 As recently as 1993, the humanities accounted for 15% of the bachelor's degrees awarded by colleges and universities in the United States.
 As of 2022, they accounted for less than 9%.

 In the digital age

-Researchers in the humanities have developed numerous large- and small-scale digital corporations, such as digitized collections of historical texts, along with the digital tools and methods to analyze them.
+Researchers in the humanities have developed numerous large- and small-scale digital corporations, such as digitized collections of historical texts, along with digital tools and methods for analyzing them.
 Their aim is both to uncover new knowledge about corpora and to visualize research data in new and revealing ways.
 Much of this activity occurs in a field called the digital humanities.